 Guidelines for submitting your own program

-Rather than choosing an existing program, Communities for Children Facilitating Partners can meet the 50% evidence-based program requirement by having a program assessed by the Australian Institute of Family Studies (AIFS) as a promising program or emerging program.
+Rather than choosing an existing program, Communities for Children Facilitating Partners can meet the 50% evidence-based program requirement by having a program assessed by the Australian Institute of Family Studies (AIFS) as a promising program.
 Promising programs must meet a range of quality criteria.
-Emerging programs don’t meet all the criteria yet, but are on the way to meeting them in the near future.

-Facilitating Partners: if you plan to have a program assessed as promising or emerging, contact us so we can guide you through the process.
+Facilitating Partners: if you plan to have a program assessed as promising, contact us so we can guide you through the process.
 You should also discuss your plans with your Funding Arrangement Manager.

 Community Partners: if you would like to have a program assessed it must be submitted by a Facilitating Partner.